 He was classy and reliable and did all the dirty work without being dirty at all.
 That’s why he was a part of that legendary Cameroon squad that won the Olympic gold in 2000 and a couple of Africa Cup of Nations.
 He also played for Chelsea and won two Champions League titles with Real Madrid, although with a lesser role.

 16. Pierre-Emerick Aubameyang

-Pierre-Emerick Aubameyang has all it takes to be one of Africa’s greatest scorers of all time once it’s all said and done.
+Pierre-Emerick Aubameyang will probably be remembered as one of Africa’s greatest scorers of all time once it’s all said and done.
 However, most people will always question him for joining Arsenal instead of Manchester United or Real Madrid when he finally decided to leave Borussia Dortmund.
 He eventually joined Barcelona, but not at the club's best days.